Omelicious/Sb3UGS-WIKI/Some-use-cases.md

 ![dnd_undocked](https://github.com/enimaroah-cubic/Sb3UGS/assets/104311725/c1029803-88c8-407e-bfcb-2c711d94e10c)

 MBs can be copied inside the same Object Tree, even into the same hosting GameObject.
 In this example an accessory has one DynamicBone MB.
-The MB gets opened and a new m_Root Transform.
-The MB is then copied, opened and that copy gets a different m_Root Transform.
+The MB gets opened and a new m_Root Transform is assigned.
+The MB is then copied, opened and that copy gets a different m_Root Transform assigned.

 ![dnd_references](https://github.com/enimaroah-cubic/Sb3UGS/assets/104311725/1feea03f-dee0-4c09-a2f4-c7164ce61721)